The principles powering Amazon’s innovation for sellers

 “The principles of ‘Invent and Simplify’ and ‘Think Big’ are fundamental to the work our teams are doing for sellers,” said Nadel.
 “We succeed when the millions of entrepreneurs and small businesses that sell in our store succeed, so listening to customer feedback and using it to drive innovation is at the heart of what we do.”

-Nadel described how ‘Invent and Simplify’ pushes Amazon teams to continuously explore new solutions, always finding ways to simply in order to create the best possible experience for customers, or in his team’s case, sellers.
+Nadel described how ‘Invent and Simplify’ pushes Amazon teams to continuously explore new solutions, always finding ways to simplify in order to create the best possible experience for customers, or in his team’s case, sellers.
 While ‘Think Big’ is about “anticipating the future needs of sellers, creating a bold vision, and continuously challenging the status quo to find new ways to delight sellers,” he said.
 Together, Nadel said, the leadership principles fuel Amazon’s relentless drive to gather feedback, experiment, and iterate based on what is learned.

 Nadel pointed to the recent redesign of the Amazon Seller mobile app as a prime example of this seller-centric approach.
 “Many sellers told us they wanted more from the Seller Mobile app - the ability to quickly and easily manage their business on the go, and keep a close eye on their business’ key metrics, even when they weren’t at their desks,” he said.